Reflections - The Transitions Women Move Through

 The Returning Transition

-When the giving slows, unexpected feelings can rise.
+When the giving slows, unexpected feelings can surface.
 Grief for the self she left behind.
-Fatigue that does not lift with rest.
+A fatigue that does not lift with rest.
 Sometimes anger or resentment that never felt safe to express before.
+She may be told she is burnt out, but that word rarely captures the full story.

 This is not collapse.
 It is return.

-The body often carries the imprint of years of self-erasure.
+The body carries the imprint of years of self-erasure.
 It has learned to hold tension, urgency, and restraint.
 When care finally turns inward, it does not always feel comfortable.
 But this phase is not about recovery.
+It is about reclamation.

 The Awakening Transition

-This is the moment when the body speaks because the truth has reached it before the mind is ready to listen.
+Here, the body speaks because the truth has reached it before the mind is ready to listen.
 The nervous system becomes overwhelmed.
 Identities built around productivity, strength, or being the reliable one begin to soften and crack.

-There is often a quiet, undeniable knowing.
+There is often a quiet, undeniable knowing that something has to change.

 This phase is not about becoming better.
+It is about becoming truer.

 Listening to the Body’s Invitation

-When listened to gently, rather than urgently, symptoms can guide a woman through these transitions with more integrity and care.
+When listened to gently rather than urgently, symptoms can guide a woman through these transitions with greater integrity and care.
+These moments are not detours from life.
+They are invitations into a deeper one.

 And if you find yourself here, it may not be because something is wrong.